-The Urban Renewal Plan was established in 2002.
-The area within the city limits at the time it was created was at 1750 acres with the urban renewal area set at 354 acres (20.22%).
-Since then, the City has annexed an additional 790 acres resulting in the adjustment of the percentage ratio of the urban renewal district land to 13.93%.
+The Urban Renewal Plan was established in 2002 and amended in 2010.
+The area within the City limits at the time it was created was at 1750 acres with the Urban Renewal District area set at 354 acres (20.22%).
+Since then, the City has annexed in an additional 790 acres putting the percentage ratio of the urban renewal district land at 13.93%.
 ORS 457.420 provides that the total land area of an urban renewal district may not exceed 25%.
+The Brookings Urban Renewal Plan sunsets in in 2028-29.

-The Brookings Urban Renewal Plan area was selected based on Brookings Comprehensive Plan goals, objectives, and policies and on the existence of blighting conditions within the area.
-The Urban Renewal Plan expires in 2028-29.
+The Urban Renewal Plan Area was selected in 2002 based on Brookings Comprehensive Plan goals, objectives, and policies and on the existence of blighting conditions within the area.